MW89/GACD_Samsung/README.md

 > **Contents**: quick guide for R script run_analysis.R including several steps to create a tidy data set from given Samsung accelerometer data.

-The tasks of the course project were, to create a R script "analysis.R" which:
+The tasks of the course project were to create a R script "analysis.R" which:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.